dpatanin/BeachGL/README.md

 # BeachGL
-A little webgl prohject.
+A little webgl project.
 You can look around with your mouse and click to lock the cursor.
 WASD Controls for basic directions.
-UP/DOWN with q/e
+UP/DOWN with q/e.